 Xudum Okavango Delta Lodge: Our full report

-The beauty of this wilderness area is in its captivating scenery, explored by a network of channels, lagoons and floodplains.
-The lush environment is home to a wide variety of birdlife and vegetation, as well as aquatic loving animals like painted reed frogs, hippos, reedbuck and red lechwe.
+The beauty of the wilderness area around Xudum Lodge is in its captivating scenery, explored by a network of channels, lagoons and floodplains.
+The lush environment is home to a wide variety of birdlife and vegetation, as well as aquatic-loving animals like painted reed frogs, hippos, reedbuck and red lechwe.
 On the islands you may see warthog, baboon, leopard, steenbok and small herds of impala, zebra, tsessebe, wildebeest and kudu.
 However, those expecting to have regular and plentiful sightings of big game are likely to be disappointed.
 Big game such as elephant, giraffe, lion and buffalo does seasonally migrate through this area but there isn’t sufficient dry land to support stable populations.

-Our viewXudum is a beautifully crafted lodge set in a very pretty area of the Okavango Delta.
-Although there is a variety of wildlife to be seen here, this area has never historically been purely a game viewing destination.
-Don't come to Xudum Okavango Delta Lodge to search out big game, but do come for the chance to explore the scenic waterways of the Delta; for its smaller creatures and plentiful birdlife including painted reed frogs, Pel's fishing owl and malachite kingfishers; for a romantic and indulgent interlude; and for the superb accommodation and service.
+Our viewXudum is a beautifully crafted lodge set in a pretty area of the Okavango Delta.
+Although a variety of wildlife is seen here, historically this area of the Delta has never been great for big game.
+So don't come to Xudum hoping for great game sightings, but do come to explore scenic waterways; to watch its smaller creatures and plentiful birdlife; and perhaps for an indulgent, romantic interlude with superb accommodation and service.

-Directions: Xudum Delta Lodge is accessible only by light aircraft; about 25 minutes from Maun or 1½ hours from Kasane, followed by a combination 4WD vehicle and boat transfer of about 1½-2 hours, depending on wildlife sightings on the way.
-Helicopter transfers directly to the lodge can also be arranged at additional cost.
+Directions: Xudum Delta Lodge is accessible only by light aircraft (about 25 minutes from Maun or 1½ hours from Kasane), followed by a combination 4WD vehicle and boat transfer of about 1½-2 hours, depending on wildlife sightings on the way.
+Helicopter transfers directly to the lodge can be arranged at additional cost.

 Accessible by: Fly-and-Transfer